amymckellar/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

 # Project Description
+For this project, I was asked to create an application that an employee can use to generate a random password based on criteria they've selected.

-# Link
+# Website

 https://amymckellar.github.io/password-generator/

+Deployed Page